connordavenport/BezierSurgeon/README.md

 by Connor Davenport
 www.connordavenport.com/

-Thanks to Tal, Erik, Frederik, Bahman and Jens!
+Thanks to Tal, Erik, Frederik, Bahman, and Jens!